offcentric/slack-archiver/README.md

 This will run a Node server using PM2 process manager.
 Feel free to run it directly or using another launcher, however some of the setup steps will no longer be relevant to you.

+If you come across any inaccuracies with these installation steps, reach out to me.

 ---
 ## Requirements